2012 National Hockey League All-Star Game: Rookies

 Prior to the draft several players withdrew due to injury or personal reasons:

 Game summary

 The game was played from 4pm until 7pm local time.
 It was broadcast nationally in Canada on CBC, and in the United States on the NBC Sports Network.
+Singer-songwriter Outasight performed "Tonight Is the Night" during the player introductions.
 Canadian rapper Drake performed during the second intermission.
-Javier Colon sang the American national anthem while Ottawa Senators anthem singer Lyndon Slewidge sang the Canadian national anthem.
+The Voice season 1 winner Javier Colon sang the American national anthem while retired Ontario Provincial Police officer and Ottawa Senators anthem singer Lyndon Slewidge accompanied by the Governor General's Foot Guards Band sang the Canadian national anthem in English and French.